PouyaPouryaie/feign-client/Readme.md

 3.  **Customized Error Decoder:** Illustrates how to implement Feign's `ErrorDecoder` to handle different error responses from the `server`.
 4.  **Customized Retry Strategy:** Provides an example of implementing Feign's `Retryer` interface to define a specific retry mechanism for failed requests to the `server`.
 5.  **Extra:**
     - **Advantage Of Interface**: We can use interface futures such as default methods.
 A default method allows us to add some logic to a call method. please check the default method of `FeignClient` class
+    - **Timeouts**: Some API calls can take a long time to respond.
+To prevent the application stuck waiting for the response a good practice is to interrupt such a call after some defined duration. please check the default method of `FeignClientConfig` class

 ## Repository Structure